AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-goals/goal-review-and-workfront-goals-sections/check-in-goals.md

    <!-- Add this when Shell is available to all: or (if available), click the **Main Menu** icon ![Main menu icon](../goal-review-and-workfront-goals-sections/assets/three-line-main-menu-icon.png) in the upper-left corner)
    -->

-   Dit opent de doellijst.
+   Hierdoor wordt de lijst met doelen geopend.
 Alle doelstellingen die u toegang tot meningsvertoning door gebrek hebt.

    U kunt ook in het linkerdeelvenster op Uitlijning van doel klikken.